smithjessk/docs/coroutines/devs/jess/daily-progress.md

 - **27 June 2016**: Worked on the design doc for Enumerators.

 - **28 June 2016**: Fixed issues with the the [async PR](https://github.com/storm-enroute/coroutines/pull/23).

+- **29 June 2016**: Implemented functionality for enumerators.
+Wrote some unit tests to assert that the functionality works.
+Hit some bugs when creating Iterators out of Coroutines.
+Tomorrow, I will try to fix those bugs.
+Also, I will develop test cases that illustrate when enumerators are better than iterators.